-- Students are encouraged to leave all personal electronic communication devices at home. - The school takes no responsibility with any personal electronic device that is lost or stolen.
+Students are encouraged to leave all personal electronic communication devices at home.
+The school takes no responsibility for lost or stolen devices.

 Technology Guidelines

 Each student is responsible for his/her actions and activities involving Forestville Central Schools computers and Internet services and for his/her computer files, passwords, and accounts.
 These rules provide general guidance concerning the use of computers and examples of prohibited uses.
 The rules do not attempt to describe every possible prohibited activity by students.
 Students, parents, and school staff who have questions about whether a particular activity is prohibited are encouraged to contact the principal.